We communicate with you effectively so that we can understand your needs.

 We have a team of skilled technicians ready to provide professional solutions.

-Diesel engine principles are quite simple for the experienced mechanic but what about regular everyday individuals who have never put in the time to find out more about a diesel engine and how it works?
+Diesel engine principles are quite straightforward for the experienced mechanic but what about regular everyday individuals who have never put in the time to find out more about a diesel engine and how it works?

 What’s the difference between the petrol engine and a diesel engine?

 The first thing you should know is a petrol engine and a diesel engine are completely different.
-A Petrol engine is built much lighter than the much heavier constructed diesel engine and operates on an air/fuel mix integrated with a high energy spark that is timed to ignite the air/fuel mix inside each engine cylinder at the exact time producing power and torque [turning force] which drives your automobile.
+A Petrol engine is built much lighter than the much heavier constructed diesel engine and operates on an air/fuel mix integrated with a high energy spark that is timed to ignite the air/fuel mix inside each engine cylinder at the exact time creating power and torque [turning force] which drives your automobile.

 So you now know that a gpetrol engine needs a high energy spark to run while a diesel utilizes ‘Heat of Compression’